Mitchelldscott/control-rs/README.md

 > Currently all models are defined at the top of the module (i.e. `mod.rs` or `<module>.rs`)
 >
-> * Common traits should also be impl here (need no std compatibility for plots...)
+> * Common traits should also be impl here (Need a std flag to enable/disable building plotting/viz functions)
 > * Useful tools and functions should be re-exported from a submodule

 ## Installation (Not Supported... haven't published the crate yet, clone this repo instead)